 Many people deserve thanks for their assistance in the development of this document.

 Particularly, Leave No Trace Australia would like to extend thanks to:

-Rich Brame, Former National Outdoor Leadership School representative to Leave No Trace Centre for Outdoor Ethics, former Director of the National Outdoor Leadership School (NOLS) Yukon, currently Director of NOLS Alumni.
+Rich Brame, Former National Outdoor Leadership School (NOLS) representative to Leave No Trace Centre for Outdoor Ethics, former Director of NOLS Yukon, Director of NOLS Alumni.